infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/take-off-and-initial-climb.md

 Tip

-: You will rarely require full power for take-off; your weight, environmental factors such as altitude and temperature, and the runway length will effect how much thrust is required
+: You will rarely require full power for take-off; your weight, environmental factors such as altitude and temperature, and the runway length will affect how much thrust is required

 If you have been cleared for take-off by ATC or if you're on Unicom, you can commence the take-off roll provided the runway is completely clear.
-To do this follow the steps below:
+To do this, follow the steps below: